swathi2416/Cybersecurity/README.md

 **USES**performance ,size,security,transparency-->data called from DB server
 **Step 1**:retriving hidden data attack should be made in keywords
+            ----**Display the products**---------
- In sql  **--** it is considered as comments the query after this has no power Commonly used payload is ' +OR+1=1-- here,+ is the space represents url embedding the acutal payload is for example 'Gifts' OR 1=1-- **EXPALNATION**:the 'Gifts' it is used to display the gifts in the website while 1=1 displays the product's whole category ,thus we can see the released and unreleased products.
+ In sql  **--** it is considered as comments the query after this has no power Commonly used payload is **' +OR+1=1--** here,+ is the space represents url embedding the acutal payload is for example 'Gifts' OR 1=1-- **EXPALNATION**:the 'Gifts' it is used to display the gifts in the website while 1=1 displays the product's whole category ,thus we can see the released and unreleased products.
  1=1(true)
  1=2(false)
+           ------------**Application logic for login**--------- For ex: Login app
+1.username+sqli--->payload
+2.password(dummy),these 2 I/P field are stored in DB
+3.login button(bypass)